 One of the determining factors in personal injuries cases is deciding who’s at fault.
 Although a large percentage of collisions are due to bad road conditions or other drivers, motorcycle riders have certain responsibilities as well.
 A motorcycle accident lawyer can help you to determine if you have a case.

 Massachusetts is a proportional comparative fault state.
-That means that, under the state law, you can’t file a personal injury lawsuit if you’re determined to be at least 51 percent at fault for the accident.
+The comparative negligence rule means that, under the state law, you can’t file a personal injury lawsuit if you’re determined to be at least 51 percent at fault for the accident.
 As a motorcycle operator, you have a duty to keep your bike in good repair, use proper safety equipment as required by law, and to obey traffic rules.

 The main causes of traffic accidents are: